 - R1.
-For At least once every five calendar years, each Generator Owner shall, for each of its applicable generating unit(s): [Violation Risk Factor: Lower] [Time Horizon: Long-term Planning] - 1.1.
-Calculate the Extreme Cold Weather Temperature for each of its applicable unit(s) and identify the calculation date and source of temperature data; and - 1.1.1.
+For At least once every five years, each Generator Owner shall, for each of its applicable generating unit(s): [Violation Risk Factor: Lower] [Time Horizon: Long-term Planning] - 1.1.
+Calculate the Extreme Cold Weather Temperature for each of its applicable generating unit(s) and identify the calculation date and source of temperature data; and - 1.1.1.
 If the re-calculated Extreme Cold Weather Temperature is lower than the previous Extreme Cold Weather Temperature, the entity shall review and update its cold weather preparedness plan under Requirement R4 within six (6) months of the recalculation.
-If new corrective actions are needed to provide the required operational capability under Requirement R3, the entity shall develop a Corrective Action Plan within 6 months of the recalculation. - 1.2.
-Identify generating unit(s) cold weather data, to include: - 1.2.1.
-Generating unit(s) operating limitations in cold weather to include: - 1.2.1.1.
-Capability and availability; - 1.2.1.2.
-Fuel supply and inventory concerns; - 1.2.1.3.
-Fuel switching capabilities; and - 1.2.1.4.
-Environmental constraints. -)1.2.2.
-Generating unit(s) minimum: - Design temperature and if available, the concurrent wind speed and precipitation; - Historical operating temperature at least one hour in duration, and if available, the concurrent wind speed and precipitation; or - Current cold weather performance temperature determined by an engineering analysis, which includes the concurrent wind speed and precipitation. - M1.
-Each Generator Owner will have evidence documenting its Extreme Cold Weather Temperature calculation and design information, operating data, or engineering analysis that supports its generating unit minimum temperature. - R1-R2.
-Applicable to generating units with a commercial operation date subsequent to [Effective Date of this requirement], the Generator Owneron or after October 1, 2027: Each Generator Owner, for each generating unit that has a calculated Extreme Cold Weather Temperature at or below 32 degrees Fahrenheit (zero degrees Celsius) as determined in Requirement R1, and that self-commits or is required to operate at or below a temperature of 32 degrees Fahrenheit (zero degrees Celsius),2 shall: [Violation Risk Factor: Medium] [Time Horizon: Long-term Planning, Operations Planning]
+If new corrective actions are needed to provide the required operational capability under Requirement R2 or R3, the entity shall develop a Corrective Action Plan within six months of the recalculation; and - 1.2.
+Identify generating unit(s) cold weather data, to include: - 1.2.1 Generating unit(s) operating limitations in cold weather to include: - 1.2.1.1 Capability and availability; - 1.2.1.2 Fuel supply and inventory concerns; - 1.2.1.3 Fuel switching capabilities; and - 1.2.1.4 Environmental constraints. - 1.2.2 Generating unit(s) minimum: - Design temperature and if available, concurrent wind speed and precipitation; - Historical operating temperature at least one hour in duration, and if available, concurrent wind speed and precipitation; or - Current cold weather performance temperature determined by an engineering analysis, which includes concurrent wind speed and precipitation. - M1.
+Each Generator Owner will have evidence documenting its Extreme Cold Weather

+Temperature calculation and engineering analysis, operating data or design information that support its generating unit minimum temperature.